martoc/martoc.github.io/_posts/2019-12-04-reinvent-cloudformation-linter.md

 ```

 I fixed these violations and integrated the tool using GitHub Actions.
 This is
-the action file, I'm using the action created by scottbrenner.
+the action file, I'm using an action created by scottbrenner.

 ```yaml
 name: Cloudformation